ibrahim-999/creative_minds_task/README.md

 http://127.0.0.1:8000
 ```

-## Task Expectations

-provided 2 APIs for any consumer(ex: web app, mobile app,...)
-- User can book a seat if there is an available seat.
-- User can get a list of available seats to be booked for his trip by sending start and end
-- Postman collection to test Apis

 ## Additional requirements
 - you need to register to Twilio WebSite to get your account verified and in order to ues the service
 - ``` https://www.twilio.com/```